-WDR (I

-: Turn on to make both bright and dark areas of the image visible.Local contrast contrast of the image.
+WDR (i) : : Turn on to make both bright and dark areas of the image visible.Local contrast () : Use the slider to adjust th contrast of the slider to adjust he image.
 A higher value makes the contrast higher between dark and light areas.
-Tone mapping : Use the slider to adjust the amount of tone mapping that is applied to the image.
-If the value is set to zero, only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.
+Tone mapping : Use the ist the amount of tone mapping that is applied to the image.
+If the value is set to zero, only the standard gamma applied, while a higher value increases the visibility of the darkest and brightest parts in the image.